dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0101.md

 From the beginning, Java was designed to make certain kinds of attacks impossible, among them:

-Overrunning the runtime stack — a common attack of worms and viruses
+1 Overrunning the runtime stack — a common attack of worms and viruses.

-Corrupting memory outside its own process space
+2 Corrupting memory outside its own process space.

-Reading or writing files without permission
+3 Reading or writing files without permission.

 Originally, the Java attitude towards downloaded code was「Bring it on!」Untrusted code was executed in a sandbox environment where it could not impact the host system.
 Users were assured that nothing bad could happen because Java code, no matter where it came from, could never escape from the sandbox.